MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 5. Select the organization you wish to transfer the app into.

 > [!NOTE]
-> * You can only transfer an app in and out of organizations you are an admin of.
+> * You can only transfer an app in and out of organizations you're an admin of.
 > * After transferring an app into an organization, you can't transfer it back to your personal account.

 ![The three dots 'More' settings menu](images/settings-dot-menu.png)